domenicostefani/bioinspiredAIproject/README.md

 to Conway's Game of Life (or simply LIFE) in order to generate game entities that move across the game board in a specific way (eg. spaceships).

+### Project structure ###
+Python is used to perform Evolutionary Computation using the ___inspyred___ framework, while the _simulator_ is written in C++ because the simulation may require thousands of game iterations and speed is required.
+Note: Similar Python and C++ implementations of the simulator showed a 100-fold difference in the time requred for the same simulations.
+The _simulator_ is a module that contains the implementation of Conway's game of LIFE, some custom stopping criterions and the computation of several metrics required for fitness evaluation.

 ### Files and folders: ###
 - `LIFEcore/`   Folder containing the source code for the simulator
 - `animation/`  Folder containing animation utilities